Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Proof of Theorems

 \section{Proof of Theorems}

-\paragraph{Outline of Proofs} In our analysis of the tail probability $P(\lambda_{(1)}>px)$ as well as the variance of the Monte Carlo estimator, we frequently use the following factorization of the joint probability density function (pdf) in \eqref{orderdensity}: where $A_n$ is defined as in \eqref{An}.
+In this section we present the proofs of main theorems.
+Technical lemmas and their proofs are provided in the Supplementary Material. \paragraph{Outline of Proofs} In our analysis of the tail probability $P(\lambda_{(1)}>px)$ as well as the variance of the Monte Carlo estimator, we frequently use the following factorization of the joint probability density function (pdf) in \eqref{orderdensity}: where $A_n$ is defined as in \eqref{An}.
 Some key lemmas are developed to show that in the case $p/n\to\infty$ we can find a positive sequence $\delta_n$ converging to zero (in certain rate) such that we can focus on the event

 instead of $\{\lambda_{(1)}>px\}$.
 Roughly speaking we can think of this as the following, if $\lambda_{(1)}>px$, then (i) $\lambda_{(1)}\approx px$ and (ii) the remaining eigenvalues are approximately $p\beta$, see Lemmas \ref{lemma20} and \ref{lemma0} for further details.
 With the result in \eqref{key1}, we can approximate $\prod_{i=2}^n(\lambda_1-\lambda_i)$ by with $\alpha$ being approximately equal to $1/2$.
 Consider then approximating $g_{n,p,\beta}$ with